belsrc/vue-gen/README.md

 ## Contributing

-Contribute encouraged!
+Contributions encouraged!
 Please check out the [contributing guide](CONTRIBUTING.md) for guidelines about how to proceed.

 Trying to report an issue?
 Please use the [issue template](ISSUE_TEMPLATE.md).